-About Bradycardia (Slow Heartbeat)
+About Bradycardia (Slow Heart Rate)

 Only your doctor can tell if you have bradycardia and how far the condition has progressed.
 To rule out or confirm the diagnosis of bradycardia, one or several of these diagnostic tests may be ordered depending upon the suspected heart rhythm problem: